Aliases for HIF1A Gene

-HIF1A (Hypoxia Inducible Factor 1, Alpha Subunit (Basic Helix-Loop-Helix Transcription Factor)) is a Protein Coding gene.
-Diseases associated with HIF1A include supraglottic laryngeal cancer and breast fibroadenoma.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
-An important paralog of this gene is AHRR.
+HIF1A (Hypoxia Inducible Factor 1 Alpha Subunit) is a Protein Coding gene.
+Diseases associated with HIF1A include hypoxia and retinal ischemia.
+Among its related pathways are Signaling by GPCR and Cellular Senescence.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIF3A.

 UniProtKB/Swiss-Prot for HIF1A Gene